kokkos/kokkos.github.io/content/blog/blog-post-10.md

 opportunity to learn about the latest trends and technologies in HPC and connect with leaders in the field.

+# Call for Submissions:

+We are seeking high-quality presentations and lightning talks for the Kokkos User Group meeting.

+* **20-minute presentations:** Share your experiences with using Kokkos in your research or applications.
+Topics of interest include:
+  * Novel applications of Kokkos
+  * Performance optimizations and best practices
+  * Experiences with specific Kokkos features
+  * Integration of Kokkos with other libraries or frameworks
+* **10-minute lightning talks:** Brief presentations on a specific topic related to Kokkos, such as:
+  * A unique use case for Kokkos
+  * A challenging problem encountered while using Kokkos
+  * A suggestion for a new Kokkos feature or improvement We also encourage users to bring up pain points and challenges they face while using Kokkos.
+This valuable feedback will help guide future development and improve the user experience.

+Submission Deadline: January 15th, 2025 (too late mate!)

+Please submit your abstracts through the HPSFcon submission system (link to CFP here)

 ## Registration:

 Registration for HPSFcon is open now.
 Do not wait further to register on the